amitkgupta/boshv3/README.md

 `AZ` and a `Team` is implicit by virtue of being in the same namespace.  `AZ`s cannot be mutated.
 Deleting an `AZ` custom resource will delete it from from the corresponding BOSH Director.

+### Network

+The `Network` kind of resource provided by the `networks.bosh.akgupta.ca` CRD represents networks that traditionally live in a "Cloud Config".
+This "BOSH v3" API eschews the complex, monolithic "Cloud Config" and treats networks as their own, first-class resource.
+These will be referenceable by name within Instance Groups (not yet implemented).
+Creating one of these network resources involves specifying various properties (see [specification](#network-1) below), one of which is `subnets`.
+Each `subnet` in turn references a list of `azs` by name.
+These names should match the names of `AZ`s created within the same namespace.
+This network will be created via the `Team` in the same namespace where the `Network` resource has been created.
+The link between a `Network` and a `Team` is implicit by virtue of being in the same namespace. `Network`s cannot be mutated.
+Deleting an `Network` custom resource will delete it from from the corresponding BOSH Director.

 ## Usage

 ### As an Administrator